Haridev-AV/queueCTL/README.md

-# queueCTL# QueueCTL - Lightweight Job Queue System
+# QueueCTL - Lightweight Job Queue System

 A simple persistent job queue implementation in Java that processes shell commands with retry logic and dead letter queue support.